books

 -236.
 Other Systems of Pruning

-The fan renewal system adopted in parts of the Union is much like the diagonal-training plan of the prairie States, except that in this system the canes are trained in both directions on the wire, ...
+The fan renewal system adopted in parts of the Union is much like the diagonal-training plan of the prairie States, except that in this system the canes are ...

 -237.
 Orchard Fruit Cultivation and Manuring